This Better Work helps you find direction for the next steps on your career journey

 Our Sources and Support

-In building our career guidance toolkit we have been fortunate to have the guidance and support of the following organisations:
+As we assembled our career* guidance toolkit we have been fortunate to have the guidance and support of Dr Pete Hawkins at the Windmills Foundation in the UK.
+Windmills is associated with the University of Liverpool and has developed the successful STAR resource kit.

 We are also fortunate to have the guidance and support of the UCT Careers Service team who are providing valuable input and feedback as we develop our resources.